The Peruvian real estate market seen through the eyes of a real estate agent

 Carla Toledo Lafosse: “Thank you very much.”

-HalloCasa, the marketplace for international real estate properties, is being founded by a German in Bogotá.
+HalloCasa, the marketplace for international real estate properties.
 HalloCasa’s mission is to build trust for vendors and investors with respect to cross-border real estate